certmichelin/PTART/README.md

 Python requires Python 3.7 and a few more packages.
 The simplest way to set up PTART is using  [pipenv](https://github.com/pypa/pipenv).

 1. Clone the project and go to the new directory.
 2. Create a new virtual environment and installing dependencies: `pipenv install`.
+(If psycopg2 failed to be installed, try `sudo apt-get install libpq-dev`)
 3. Run the virtual environment: `pipenv shell`
 4. Create the database: `python manage.py migrate`
 5. Create the super user: `python manage.py createsuperuser`